AI, progress & app workflow

 What to do next

-For "Why baseline setup needs human judgment in the loop", choose one low-pressure action: choose one focus area and keep the session under five minutes.
-Use the related Orena guide for "Why baseline setup needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why baseline setup needs human judgment in the loop" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.
+For "Human judgment: baseline setup", choose one low-pressure action: choose one focus area and keep the session under five minutes.
+Use the related Orena guide for "Human judgment: baseline setup" when you want app support for that action.
+The useful signal for "Human judgment: baseline setup" is whether the reader can keep progress notes useful without turning them into self-critique with less uncertainty.

 Evidence boundary